ulfw/NZBDonkey/README.md

 Right click on a NZBlnk link and choose "Get NZB file".
 If no NZBlnk is provided, select title, header and password, then right click on the selected text and choose "Get NZB file".

-Set the correpsonding settings in the settings page in order to send the NZB file directly to NZBGet or SABnzbd.
+Set the corresponding settings in the settings page in order to send the NZB file directly to NZBGet or SABnzbd.
 The setting options are mostly self explanatory.

 Currently in beta testing.